sheenacodes/fvh_platform_out/README.md

-# platform-input
+# platform-output

 experimental work

-designing Endpoints for platform to injest data and send it to apache kafka
+designing Endpoints for platform to send out data from sink db